Toronto Pearson International Airport heist: Heist

 On April 17, 2023, Air Canada Flight 881, carrying the valuables, departed Zürich, Switzerland at 1:25 PM local time and arrived in Toronto at 3:56 PM local time.
-Flight 881 was operated by an Air Canada Boeing 777-300ER, the largest aircraft in Air Canada's fleet, and was registered as C-FITL.
+Flight 881 was operated by Air Canada Boeing 777-300ER, the largest aircraft in Air Canada's fleet, and was registered as C-FITL.

 At 5:50 PM, the Brink's container containing the gold and foreign currency was transferred from the airplane to an Air Canada holding facility at the airport.
-At 6:32 PM, a five-tonne truck pulled in to an Air Canada cargo bay.
+At 6:32 PM, a five-tonne truck pulled into an Air Canada cargo bay.
 Its driver presented a forged shipping document.
 Air Canada staff loaded the container of gold and foreign currency onto the truck using a forklift.
 After being loaded, the truck travelled on Dixon Road, west on Highway 401, and then turned off into a rural area north of Milton.
 A few hours later, a Brink's Canada truck showed up to pick up the shipment.
-Air Canada staff tried to find the container but an internal investigation concluded it was missing.
+Air Canada staff tried to find the container, but an internal investigation concluded it was missing.
 At 2:43 AM on the next day, the theft was reported to Peel Regional Police.
 The forged shipping document was an altered copy of a genuine waybill for a container of seafood that had been picked up from the Air Canada holding facility on the prior day.
 The forged document was printed on a printer within the Air Canada holding facility.